How long can a hamster go without food?

 • The temperature of the room they’re in

-Hamsters live for around 2-3 years, with those under three months and those over two years requiring more care than adult hamsters.
+How long do hamsters live?
+Around two to three years, with those under three months and those over two years requiring more care than adult hamsters.
 The same goes for sick hamsters.
 Age and health may dictate an increased need for food and fluid or a different feeding pattern, so these are things worth considering.

 What your hamster ate for their last meal will also affect how long they can go before they need to eat again.
 If they tend to eat protein-rich meals containing things like grains, seeds and pellets, they’ll feel fuller for far longer than if they’ve just consumed fruits and vegetables.